- Baby Banana Teething Toothbrush

 The smallest brush heads tend to suit 6-18 months with larger sized heads for toddlers 18-36 months old.

 The bristles are very soft so as not to damage the teeth and gums.

 Toothpaste should be used when brushing.

-Some of the better electric brushes will have timers built in too, to being the educational process about the correct brushing time of 2 minutes.
+Some of the better electric brushes will have timers built-in too, to be the educational process about the correct brushing time of 2 minutes.

 What to look for in a baby toothbrush

 There are tens if not hundreds of differently designed toothbrushes available today.

 Many claim that they could be the toothbrush for your child.

 Truthfully, it is a period of trial and error in finding the one that works for you and your baby, but amongst all of the options available, there are some key things you should look for.

 Most important are: